Digital rights management

 Digital rights management (DRM) is the management of legal access to digital content.
 Various tools or technological protection measures, such as access control technologies, can restrict the use of proprietary hardware and copyrighted works.
 DRM technologies govern the use, modification and distribution of copyrighted works (e.g. software, multimedia content) and of systems that enforce these policies within devices.
 DRM technologies include licensing agreements and encryption.

 Laws in many countries criminalize the circumvention of DRM, communication about such circumvention, and the creation and distribution of tools used for such circumvention.
 Such laws are part of the United States' Digital Millennium Copyright Act (DMCA), and the European Union's Information Society Directive - with the French DADVSI an example of a member state of the European Union implementing that directive.

 Copyright holders argue that DRM technologies are necessary to protect intellectual property, just as physical locks prevent personal property from theft.
 For example, they can help the copyright holders for maintaining artistic controls, and supporting licenses' modalities such as rentals.
-Industrial users (i.e. industries) have expanded the use of DRM technologies to various hardware products, such as Keurig's coffeemakers, Philips' light bulbs, mobile device power chargers, and John Deere's tractors.
+Industrial users (i.e. industries) have expanded the use of DRM technologies to various hardware products, such as Keurig's coffeemakers, Philips's light bulbs, mobile device power chargers, and John Deere's tractors.
 For instance, tractor companies try to prevent farmers from making repairs via DRM.

 DRM is controversial.
-There is an absence of evidence about the DRM capability in preventing copyright infringement, some complaints by legitimate customers for caused inconveniences, and a suspicion of stifling innovation and competition.
+There is an absence of evidence about the DRM capability in preventing copyright infringement, some complaints by legitimate customers about caused inconveniences, and a suspicion of stifling innovation and competition.
 Furthermore, works can become permanently inaccessible if the DRM scheme changes or if a required service is discontinued.
 DRM technologies have been criticized for restricting individuals from copying or using the content legally, such as by fair use or by making backup copies.
 DRM is in common use by the entertainment industry (e.g., audio and video publishers).
 Many online stores such as OverDrive use DRM technologies, as do cable and satellite service operators.
 Apple removed DRM technology from iTunes around 2009.
 Typical DRM also prevents lending materials out through a library, or accessing works in the public domain.

+A 2025 study on the effectiveness of Denuvo DRM found evidence suggesting that, if the DRM was cracked very early on, within the first week, the effects of piracy resulted in an estimated revenue loss of 20%, as compared to a situation where the DRM was not bypassed.
+The study also found that, when Denuvo DRM survives for at least 12 weeks, the effects of piracy on revenue become negligible, should the DRM be cracked later on.
+The study used reviews as a proxy for copies sold, a method that is considered accurate by other studies.